Polskie Górnictwo Naftowe i Gazownictwo: Leadership

-PGNiG's chief governing body is the management board, which has five members.
-The board is led by president Piotr Woźniak.
+PGNiG's chief governing body was the management board, which has five members.
+The board was led by president Piotr Woźniak.
 In January 2020, PGNiG appointed Jerzy Kwiecinski as new CEO and president of the management board.
 The other members are Jarosław Wróbel, vice president of the board, Przemysław Wacławski, vice president finance, Arkadiusz Sekściński, vice president development, Robert Perkowski, vice-president operational and Magdalena Zegarska, vice-president.
 Violetta Jaśkowiak serves as an authorized executive manager (procurator).
-The supervisory board has eight members and is led by chairman Bartłomiej Nowak and vice-chairman Piotr Sprzączak.
+The supervisory board has eight members and was led by chairman Bartłomiej Nowak and vice-chairman Piotr Sprzączak.

 Shareholder

 As of September 2019, PGNiG's shareholder structure is: